sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 #### Jinja Templating

-All configs submitted to the CFT CLI are rendered by the [Jinja Template Engine](http://jinja.pocoo.org/).
+All configs submitted via the CFT CLI are rendered by the [Jinja Template Engine](http://jinja.pocoo.org/).
 This supports compact code by using the DRY pattern.
 For example, by using variable substitution and `for loops`: